Cedctf/ethclbet/README.md

 ## 🔄 User Flow
 <img width="1122" height="629" alt="image" src="https://github.com/user-attachments/assets/2bc618fd-bd6d-450f-80da-4fbe3decd90c" />

-1. **Browse Events**
+1. **Browse Markets**
    - User opens the app and sees a unified list of prediction markets aggregated from platforms like Polymarket and Omen.
-   - All event data is fetched via The Graph subgraphs for real-time updates.
+   - All market data is fetched via The Graph subgraphs for real-time updates.
    - Each market shows liquidity, prices, order book depth, and AMM/LMSR stats in one view.

-2. **Event Matching & Selection**
+2. **Market Matching & Selection**
-   - Our LLM automatically groups equivalent events across platforms.
+   - Our LLM automatically groups equivalent markets across platforms.
    - User selects the prediction market they want to bet on (e.g., “Will Candidate X win the election?”).

 3. **Bet Optimization**